Whinburgh and Westfield

-10 years later it has a population (including Brakefield Green) of 342 according to the 2011 census.
+Whinburgh and Westfield is a civil parish in the English county of Norfolk.
+Its settlements are the small villages of Whinburgh and Westfield.
 For the purposes of local government, it falls within the district of Breckland.
+The civil parish lies to the south of the town of Dereham; Whinburgh village is about 3 mi from the centre of the town.
+The parish population at the 2021 census was 390.

+History

-The civil parish is located south of the nearby town Dereham and is formed from the two ancient parishes which centred round the churches of St Mary's Whinburgh and St Andrew's Westfield, and until 1894 the churches performed all the functions of local government.
-Norfolk was a county of small villages and parishes.
-The County of Norfolk Review Order, 1935, sought to rationalise this, and under this Westfield Parish was 'abolished' and merged with Whinburgh Parish.
-The name of the resultant parish was not changed from Whinburgh.
-For many years nothing was done about the parish's name, but on 2 August 1995, at the request of the Parish Council, Breckland Council sealed a 'Notice of the Change of Parish Name' and the parish then became Whinburgh and Westfield.
+The civil parish is formed from the two ancient parishes which centred round the churches of St Mary's Whinburgh and St Andrew's Westfield, and until 1894 the churches performed all the functions of local government.
+The County of Norfolk Review Order, 1935, sought to rationalise this, and under this Westfield parish was abolished and merged with Whinburgh parish; the name of the resultant parish was not changed from Whinburgh.
+In August 1995, at the request of the Parish Council, Breckland Council sealed a 'Notice of the Change of Parish Name' and the parish then became Whinburgh and Westfield.